-Priority areas Outcomes Key initiatives Prevention and preparedness Communities are appropriately skilled and resourced to prevent incidents occurring and are adequately prepared for, and able to mitigate, the impacts of fire and emergency events.
-Collaborate with communities to develop a shared understanding of their risks and empower them to have the capability to manage them.
-Enhance our peoples' engagement and facilitation skills to work effectively with the community.
-Ensure the department's culture values diversity and that the workforce displays inclusive leadership and behaviour.
-Response Timely, coordinated and appropriate responses are provided to fire and emergency events that minimise their effects.
-Continue to develop systems and strategies for a reduction of, and a more appropriate response to, unwanted alarms.
-Support interoperability through establishing shared QFES policies and practices including equipment selection.
+Objective Strategies 1 Build community capability to prevent incidents occurring and ensure that 1.1 Collaborate with communities to develop a shared understanding of their risks and empower them to have the capability to manage them. prepared for and able to 1.2 Enhance our peoples' engagement and facilitation skills to work effectively with the community.
+1.3 Create a deeper understanding of diversity and ensure staff develop the skills to work with multicultural and Indigenous communities.

+Ο bjective (cont'd) Stra ategies (cont'd) 2 Contribute to the provision of a timely, coordinated and appropriate response to minimise the effects of fire and emergency events.
+2.1 Review the current service delivery model, levy arrangements and supporting legislation to ensure they meet contemporary needs.
+2.2 Continue to develop systems and strategies for a reduction of, and a more appropriate response to, unwanted alarms.
+2.3 Support interoperability through our equipment selection, practices and policies.
 Ensure that all services within QFES can operationally support each other and complement our ability to deliver services.
-Work with public safety partners to create, wherever practicable, interoperability in the delivery of services.
-Provide timely and accurate information to inform and enable communities and responders to adequately prepare for, and respond to, fire and emergency events.

-Priority areas Outcomes Key initiatives Recovery Appropriate relief and support are provided after responses to fire and emergency events until a managed transition occurs.
-Provide timely advice, reporting and support to other agencies to assist in the recovery process.
-Conduct damage assessments to inform relief and recovery activities.
-Provide QFES transition planning that informs communities, government and non-government organisations.
-Deliver timely and accessible recovery information to the community.
-Contribute towards recovery operations by providing fit-for-purpose QFES capabilities including logistical and command and control.
-Strategic capability QFES is strategically capable and agile.
-Continue to create a transformational culture that promotes a shared understanding of how staff and volunteers work together professionally and respectfully.
-Progress the creation of shared QFES policies, doctrine, language and concepts of operation.
-Identify how existing QFES capabilities could be applied to emerging areas of need.
-Ensure that lessons learned are taken into consideration during future fire and emergency PPRR programs.
-Business-enabling services QFES' business- enabling services enhance, integrate and support the department's service delivery and are compliant, authorised and fit-for-purpose.
-Ensure that our organisational strategy and decisions respond to future need and that they are timely, accurate, evidenced-based, accountable and transparent.
+2.5 Work with public safety partners to create, wherever practicable, interoperability in the delivery of services.
+2.6 Provide timely and accurate information to inform and enable communities and responders to adequately prepare for, and respond to, fire and emergency events.
+3 and support during and after responses to fire and emergency events until a 3.1 Provide timely advice, reporting and support to other agencies to assist in the recovery process.
+3.2 Conduct damage assessments to inform relief and recovery activities.
+3.3 Provide QFES transition planning that informs communities, government and non-government organisations.
+3.4 Deliver timely and accessible recovery information to the community.
+3. 3.5 Contribute towards recovery operations by providing fit-for- purpose QFES capabilities including logistical and command and control.
+4 Enhance strategic capability and agility.
+4.1 Continue to create a transformational culture that promotes a shared understanding of how staff and volunteers work together professionally and respectfully.
+4.2 Progress the creation of a One QFES policy, doctrine, language and concepts of operation.
+4.3 Identify how existing QFES capabilities could be applied to emerging areas of need.
+4.4 Ensure that lessons learnt are taken into consideration during future fire and emergency PPRR programs.
+5 Provide business-enabling 5. services that enhance, integrate and support the 5.1 Ensure that our organisational strategy and decisions respond to future need and that they are: timely; accurate; evidenced-based; accountable; and transparent. department's service 5.2 Strengthen community capability and partnerships. delivery and that are 5.: compliant, authorised and fit-for-purpose.
+5.3 Support evidence-based service delivery through the use of business intelligence and data analysis. m-nor-purpose.
 Deliver services within the state's financial capability.
-Attract and retain a talented and diverse workforce and provide safe, healthy and inclusive workplaces.
-Confirm that our business processes are aligned with contemporary practice and that they legislatively comply.
-Partner with the PSBA to ensure the efficient delivery of the department's corporate services, asset management, financial and human resource requirements.
+5.5 Develop and implement a QFES Volunteerism Strategy to foster F 0 inclusivity and cohesion and remove duplication and barriers.
+Attract and retain a talented and diverse workforce.
+Provide safe, healthy and inclusive workplaces.
+Confirm that our business processes are aligned with 0.0 contemporary practice and that they legislatively comply.
+5.9 Work with PSBA to ensure that it is aware of what it needs to deliver to meet the department's business requirements and actively monitor its performance.